 “There is nothing like it in the language” goes a quote from review of the script for Sarah Kane’s final theatrical performance piece 4.48 Psychosis.
 I hesitate to use the word play because it is so much more, and yet somehow less (which I mean in a very complimentary fashion).
 Controversial and iconic, Sarah Kane is a legend of experimental contemporary British theater from the 1990s a decade that saw the arts in Britain flourish and return to the world stage with shocking violence and lasting importance.
 It gave us Kane along with artists like Damien Hirsh, filmmaker Danny Boyle and a third wave/invasion of influential musicians.
 Kane’s debut theater piece Blasted cemented her reputation as a fearless innovator and provocateur.
 Perhaps this didn’t set well with Kane who felt many misunderstood her intent with Blasted.
 Kane gave us only five stage scripts (and one short film) in her all-too-brief career.
 After completing 4.48 Psychosis Kane finally succumbed to a life long battle with depression and hung herself while under the care King’s College Hospital.
+4.48 Psychosis is raw and honest dispatches from an unquiet mind, desperate for solace and answers to questions that cannot be obtained.
+It is a testament to the power of theater to transport and transform and to return us to its ancient roots to show us, teach us and let us live.

 The action is choreographed (and that is the most appropriate word) as an unpretentious abstraction of modern dance at times, giving a subtle grace to the proceedings, even when the dialogue is vitriolic.
 The highly unusual nature of the script, to those critics uninitiated with more contemporary theater, may have seemed formless, but it is in fact highly structured in it’s own way.
 Sarah Kane left little stage direction in 4.48 Psychosis, but what she did holds holy weight.
 The piece opens with a lone actor and a long silence.
 This is not a lazy grab bag of portentous something-important-is-happening-here stagecraft, but rather a kind welcome, and a truthful moment to take inventory of our faculties as we begin.
 I was deeply moved by the performance and highly recommend it, with the caveat that I do understand some will not find this to be their cup of tea.
 There are those who believe theater to be best when serving a simple streamlined linear narrative and a thoughtful socio-ethical message.
 That theater has it’s place, but it is not at defunkt who pride themselves on risk taking adventurous works that push the boundaries of conventional theater.
 While it is extremely bleak, it is also humbling and hopeful above all, filled to the edges with tenderness, and passion.
 It is as I have stated before after viewing it’s opening night performance, arguably the most important theater performance to see in Portland this year.